webpy/webpy.github.com/faq.md

     If they were a dictionary, they wouldn't be ordered.
 If it was a list of tuples, then it'd be a lot more typing.

+99. **Where can I go for additional help?**

+    Google Groups has a [web.py group](http://groups.google.com/group/webpy) that is quite helpful.